Gesù Divin Lavoratore

 The Church of Jesus the Divine Worker (Gesù Divin Lavoratore) is a titular church in Rome, in the Portuense district, on Via Oderisi da Gubbio.

 History

-The first stone of the building, designed by architect Raffaele Fagnoni, was laid March 24, 1955; May 15, 1960 was consecrated by Cardinal Clemente Micara.
+The first stone of the building, designed by architect Raffaello Fagnoni, was laid on 24 March 1955; on 15 May 1960, it was consecrated by Cardinal Clemente Micara.
 The dedication to Jesus worker was commissioned by the popes themselves as a sign of the Church's presence in the world of work.

-The church is home parish, established March 12, 1955 with the decree "Paterna solicitude"; in 1969 Paul VI awarded her the title of cardinal of "Jesus Divine Worker".
-Christoph Schönborn, OP is the incumbent cardinal-protector since 1998.
+The church is a home parish, established on March 12,1955, with the decree "Paterna solicitude"; in 1969 Paul VI awarded her the title of cardinal of "Jesus Divine Worker".
+Christoph Schönborn, OP has been the incumbent cardinal protector since 1998.

 Description

-It is circular in shape, and is characterized by the high bell tower, also in a cylindrical shape.
+It is circular in shape and is characterized by the high bell tower, also in a cylindrical shape.
 Outside it is red brick.
 Inside is the chancel floor, a crucifix over a background of multicolored tiles as well as a ceiling of reinforced concrete beams.

 Cardinal Priest

-Pope Paul VI established it as titular church on 30 April 1969.
+Pope Paul VI established it as a titular church on 30 April 1969.